Quantum fluctuation of stress tensor in a higher-derivative scalar field theory around a cosmic string: Abstract

 \section{Abstract}

-We calculate the vacuum fluctuation of the stress tensor of a higher-derivative theory around a thin cosmic string.
-Unlike the vacuum expectation value of the scalar field squared obtained in the similar model, there appears no reduction of the values near the conical singularity.
+In this paper, we calculate the vacuum fluctuation of the stress tensor of a higher-derivative theory around a thin cosmic string.
+To this end, we adopt the method to obtain the stress tensor from the effective action developed by Gibbons \textit{et al.} By their method, the quantum stress tensor of higher-derivative scalar theories without self-interaction is expressed as a simple sum of quantum stress tensors of free massive scalar fields.
+Unlike the vacuum expectation value of the scalar field squared obtained in the similar model, there appears no reduction of the values near the conical singularity. \\ \textit{Keywords}: Higher-derivative theory; quantum fields around a cosmic string.